Levi Laing: Club career

 Laing is a youth product of the academies of Hampton & Richmond Borough and Brentford, before moving to Arsenal's youth academy in 2016.
 He signed a scholarship contract with Arsenal in July 2019.

 Laing joined West Ham United on trial in January 2021, and was formally released by Arsenal in the summer of 2021.
 He signed a professional contract with West Ham United on 1 July 2021 for 2 seasons.
 He made his senior and professional debut with West Ham United as a substitute in a 4–0 UEFA Europa Conference League win over AEK Larnaca on 16 March 2023.

 On 26 July 2024, Laing signed for EFL League Two club Cheltenham Town on a season-long loan.
 In January 2025, he returned to West Ham having made eight appearances for Cheltenham in all competitions, his time with the club having been interrupted by a knee injury sustained in October 2024.

 On 22 March 2025, Laing joined Aldershot Town as a non-contract player.

 On 14 April 2025, Laing joined Canadian Premier League side Cavalry FC, signing a two-year guaranteed contract with an option for a third year.
 He made his debut for Cavalry FC on 26 April against Atlético Ottawa, being substituted in after 70 minutes and picking up a yellow card in a 1–3 loss at home.
+On 25 May 2025, he scored his first ever professional goal in a 4–0 league victory against Valour FC.